zmehu/cheatsheet_pub/zfs-encrypted-systemd/README.md

 # Create systemd service to mount zfs encrypted

-Use systemd service to open luks disk and import zfs pool
+Use systemd service to open luks disk and import zfs pool.
+This service is using systemd-ask-password to provide luks password, thats reason why this service need to be started manually.
+Last step is systemctl disable to avoid start on boot.
+Feel free to adjust script to use key from file to unecrypt disk.

 File list:
 ```bash